Chickensalad303/SpIpod/README.md

 Since we are using the lite version of raspbian, some extra packages need to be installed:

 # Instructions
+### I have used python 3.9.2 idk if itll work with other versions

 ## Install updates